-- 27.1 Effective April 1st, 1999, the provisions of the SLSMC Private Pension Plan shall apply to employees covered by this agreement.
-Employees will be provided with an annual statement of pension status as required by the Pension Benefits Standards Act.
-As agreed during the negotiations of the plan design, the features of the Private Pension Plan will remain in force for a period of five (5) years starting on April 1, 1999, subject to the Letter of Agreement between the parties attached as APPENDIX "H". - 27.2 The features of the new Post Retirement Health Benefit Program, introduced with the new SLSMC Pension Plan and covering those future retirees of the new Pension Plan who have not left pensionable service within the PSSA, will remain in force for a period of four (4) years starting on April 1st, 1999. - 27.3 An employee who is being separated for any reason other than "lay off with recall rights" may be paid a Separation Gratuity equal to payment at his regular rate of pay of three-quarters (3/4) of the total of his accumulated sick leave credits, and this provision will apply to a deceased employee and the benefit may be paid to his estate.
+- 27.1 The provisions of the existing SLSMC Private Pension Plan remain in effect.
+Employees will be provided with an annual statement of pension status as required by the Pension Benefits Standards Act, subject to the Letter of Agreement between the parties attached as APPENDIX "H". - 27.2 The features of the Post Retirement Health Benefit Program, introduced with the SLSMC Private Pension Plan shall remain in effect and continue to cover those future retirees of the Private Pension Plan who have not left pensionable service within the PSSA.